A System Parametrization for Direct Data-Driven Analysis and Control with Error-in-Variables: -Analysis

 and $X$ being the regressor to minimize the volume of $\tilde{\Delta}$.
 Note that due to the additional shift $YG$, this may not coincide with the optimal $G$ to minimize the $\mathcal{H}_2$-norm and requires $[R_1^\top \, R_2^\top]^\top$ to have full column rank.
 Another potential choice for $G$ is the Moore-Penrose inverse, due to being the right inverse with the smallest norm \cite{Penrose1956}.
 This leads to small values of $YG$ and a small amplification of the uncertainty.
 Next, we introduce a Theorem to compute an upper bound on the $\mathcal{H}_2$. \begin{theorem} The \ac{LFT} \eqref{eq:Anal:LFT} is well-posed and $\gamma$ is a guaranteed upper bound on the $\mathcal{H}_2$-norm, if there exist $\mathcal{X}\succ0$, $\mathcal{Z}\succ0$, $P_1$, and $P_2$ such that

 and

 \end{theorem}

 \begin{proof} The proof follows standard robust control arguments, compare, e.g. \cite[Theorem 10.6]{Scherer2000}. \end{proof} If $P_i$ $i=1,2$ are parameterized affinely in the decision variables, the conditions in Theorem \ref{theorem:Analysis:RobustH2} become an \ac{SDP}, which can be solved by standard numerical solvers.
 Moreover, it is possible to directly minimize $\gamma^2$, while solving the \ac{SDP} to obtain a potentially small upper bound on the true $\mathcal{H}_2$-norm.
 One possibility to guarantee satisfaction of Assumption\,\ref{ass:Param:G} is to apply persistently exciting inputs with a sufficiently large signal-to-noise ratio \cite{Willems2005}.
 Note that Theorem \ref{theorem:Analysis:RobustH2} already guarantees well-posedness of the \ac{LFT}, hence providing a verifiable condition to check \eqref{eq:Param:XTrRightInverse}.
-Existence of $G$ can easily validated by checking that the regressor has full rank.
-Note that the size and number of decision variables of the \ac{SDP} grows with the number of states, performance inputs, and the size of $w_k$, which depending on the parameterization is independent on $N$.
-To reduce the size of $\delta$ the following lemma can be used. \begin{lemma}[\cite{Braendle2024}] Suppose $R\succ 0$ and $E$ is a matrix with full column rank, then
+Existence of $G$ can be validated by checking that the regressor has full rank.
+Note that the size and number of decision variables of the \ac{SDP} grows with the dimension of states, performance inputs, and $w_k$.
+To reduce the dimension of the uncertainty the following lemma can be used. \begin{lemma}[\cite{Braendle2024}] Suppose $R\succ 0$ and $E$ is a matrix with full column rank, then

 \end{lemma} Since the number of columns in $G$ is fixed by the state and input dimension, using Lemma\,\ref{lemma:Ana:GTrick} with $E=[R_1^\top\,R_2^\top]^\top G$ changes the uncertainty to have at most $n+m_p$ columns.
-For the case of $\mathcal{H}_2$-norm, this won't reduce the size of the \ac{SDP} itself, but for example for state-feedback synthesis, the size of the \ac{SDP} increases with the size of $\delta$ \cite{Berberich2019}.
+For the case of $\mathcal{H}_2$-norm analysis, this won't reduce the size of the \ac{SDP} itself, but for state-feedback synthesis, the size of the \ac{SDP} increases with the size of $\delta$ \cite{Berberich2019}.